Pectoral cross

 A pectoral cross or pectorale (from the Latin pectoralis, "of the chest") is a cross that is worn on the chest, usually suspended from the neck by a cord or chain.
-In ancient and medieval times pectoral crosses were worn by both clergy and laity, but by the end of the Middle Ages the pectoral cross came to be a special indicator of position worn by bishops.
+In ancient history and the Middle Ages, pectoral crosses were worn by both clergy and laity.
+By the Late Middle Ages, the pectoral cross came to be a special indicator of position worn by bishops.
 In the Roman Catholic Church, the wearing of a pectoral cross remains restricted to popes, cardinals, bishops and abbots.
 In Eastern Orthodox Church and Byzantine Catholic Churches that follow a Slavic Tradition, priests also wear pectoral crosses, while deacons and minor orders do not.
 The modern pectoral cross is relatively large, and is different from the small crosses worn on necklaces by many Christians.
 Most pectoral crosses are made of precious metals (platinum, gold or silver) and some contain precious or semi-precious gems.
 Some contain a corpus like a crucifix while others use stylized designs and religious symbols.

 In many Christian denominations, the pectoral cross symbolizes that the person wearing it is a member of the clergy, or that the wearer is a member of the higher or senior clergy.
 However, in many Western churches there are an increasing number of laypeople who choose to wear some form of a cross around their neck.

 While many Christians, both clergy and laity, wear crosses, the pectoral cross is distinguished by both its size (up to six inches across) and that it is worn in the center of the chest below the heart (as opposed to just below the collarbones).

 Throughout the centuries, many pectoral crosses have been made in the form of reliquaries which contain alleged fragments of the True Cross or relics of saints.
 Some such reliquary pectorals are hinged so that they open to reveal the relic, or the relic may be visible from the front through glass.

 Historical use

 One of the earliest mentions of a pectoral cross is its mention by Pope Hilarius in 461.
 In 811 Nicephorus sent Pope Leo III a golden pectoral cross.
 At this time, pectoral crosses were worn by both clergy and laity.

 The widespread official use of a pectoral cross, however, did not begin in the Western church until around the 14th century.
-The use of the pectoral cross in the Roman Rite was first required in the Roman Pontifical of Pius V.
+The use of the pectoral cross in the Roman Rite was first required in the Roman Pontifical of Pope Pius V.

 The first Anglican bishop to wear a pectoral cross was Edward King, Bishop of Lincoln (1885–1910).